Certora/certora-run-action/README.md

 ### Comments on the Pull Request

-First it will add a comment with details about runs:
+First, it will add a comment with details about runs:

 ![GitHub PR Comments](/static/comments.png?raw=true "GitHub PR Comments")